Thunderbolts*: Post-production

 In September 2024, Chris Bauer and Wendell Pierce were revealed to have been cast in the film, with Bauer playing Holt and Pierce playing Congressman Gary.
 The film's teaser trailer released that month revealed that Scarlett Johansson, who portrayed Natasha Romanoff / Black Widow in the MCU from 2010 to 2021, was credited as an executive producer.
 However, Johansson asked for her credit to be removed from the film because she had no involvement with it.
 In early December, additional photography took place in Atlanta, including to shoot the "Meth Chicken" shame room sequence from Bob's memories.
 Harry Yoon and Angela Catanzaro edited the film; Yoon previously worked on the MCU film Shang-Chi and the Legend of the Ten Rings (2021) and with Schreier on Beef.
-Jake Morrison is the visual effects supervisor, with visual effects provided by Industrial Light & Magic, Framestore, Digital Domain, Rising Sun Pictures, Raynault VFX, Base FX, Crafty Apes, and Mammal Studios.
+Jake Morrison is the visual effects supervisor, with visual effects provided by Industrial Light & Magic (ILM), Framestore, Digital Domain, Rising Sun Pictures (RSP), Raynault VFX, Base FX, Crafty Apes, and Mammal Studios.

 Thunderbolts* includes a post-credits scene set 14 months after the end of the film where the New Avengers, discussing a problem in outer space, are notified of an extradimensional spacecraft entering Earth-616, which is revealed to be the Fantastic Four's.
-Schreier said this scene was filmed approximately a month before the film's release, on the Avengers: Doomsday (2026) set by that film's directors, the Russo brothers, and was intended for that film; Schreier was on set when the post-credits scene was filmed.
+Schreier said this scene was filmed approximately a month before the release of Thunderbolts*, on the set of the MCU crossover film Avengers: Doomsday (2026) by its directors, the Russo brothers, and was intended for that film; Schreier was on set when the post-credits scene was filmed.
 Schreier helped conceive the scene while noting the characters were being given over to a "whole new world and new scope" to function in, and enjoyed seeing them "directed in another context and on a different level of scope" than had been done for this film.
 Pearson believed Calo had written the post-credits scene.
 It originally included a sequence that was cut where Barnes and Walker had a "Who's on First?"–style exchange about the ship having the number four on it.
 Stan called the bit "genius" and was sad it had been cut, with Russell saying the exchange became "a Leslie Nielsen sketch".